 Hotter designs shoes for comfort.
 They also make most of their shoes in wide and extra wide sizes!
 For friends who have a hard time finding vintage style wide shoes, Hotter fills a big need.

 Are they really comfortable?
 YES!
 Yes they are.

 [Full disclosure- I received a pair of the Rumba shoes to review.
 I would gladly be reviewing them even without a free pair.]

-The Rumba’s have a nice light cushion insole that absorbs impact.
+The Rumbas have a nice light cushion insole that absorbs impact.
 There are also no funky design lines across the ball or toe area that can poke and rub my feet the wrong way.
 A smooth toe and body style on most designs means there is nothing to irritate my feet.
-The rubber sole is thick and sturdy (not great for dancing but you can always alter them for dancing.)
+The rubber sole is thick and sturdy (not great for dancing, but you can always alter them for dancing purposes.)

-With a low french heel height of 1 /34 inches ideal for walking (I can’t walk in heels over 2.5 inches) I will be able to wear these all day.
+With a low French heel height of 1- 3/4 inches they’re ideal for walking (I can’t walk in heels over 2.5 inches) and I will be able to wear these all day.
 And they look accurate to the 1920s.
-I was in need of T-strap black evening shoes and these fit the bill perfectly.
-They come in several more colors too such as nude, pink, purple and navy.
-Hotter also has the similar Michelle T strap shoe with a taller 2 1/4 inch heel (picture below in navy).
+I was in need of T-strap black evening shoes, and these fit the bill perfectly.
+They come in several more colors, too, such as nude, pink, purple, and navy.
+Hotter also has the similar Michelle T-strap shoe with a taller 2- 1/4 inch heel (picture below in navy).